marcpouzet/zrun/README.md

 Pouzet, CMCS, 1998 (VERIMAG tech. report, 1997); 3/ the paper "The semantics and execution of a synchronous block-diagram language", by Edwards and Lee, Science of Computer Programming 2006.
-All are based on the computation done at every step of a monotone function on a domain with bounded height.
+All are based on the fix-point computation of a monotone function on a domain with bounded height.
 We have reformulated the semantics of 2/ so that it can be expressed in a statically typed, purely functional language that has strong normalization property (all programs terminate).
-Your can read the companion paper "A Constructive State-based Semantics for a Synchronous Data-flow Language with State machines" presented at EMSOFT'2023.
+You can read the companion paper "A Constructive State-based Semantics for a Synchronous Data-flow Language with State machines" presented at EMSOFT'2023.

-If you find this work useful or have any comment, please send a mail to Marc.Pouzet@ens.fr.
+If you find this work useful, please cite the above paper.
+If you have any comment, please send a mail to Marc.Pouzet@ens.fr.

 ## Getting Started